Skip to main content

 Yosuke Kumamoto, PhD – Center for Immunity & Inflammation; Department of Pathology, Immunology and Laboratory Medicine

-Dr. Yosuke Kumamoto, Assistant Professor (tenure-track) in the Center for Immunity Inflammation and the Department of Pathology, Immunology and Laboratory Medicine, joined in June 2017, and he studies the role
+Dr. Yosuke Kumamoto, Associate Professor (Tenured) in the Center for Immunity Inflammation and the Department of Pathology, Immunology and Laboratory Medicine, joined in June 2017, and he studies the role

 Alexander Lemenze, PhD – Center for Immunity & Inflammation; Department of Pathology, Immunology and Laboratory Medicine